whuang26/Twitter-Presidents/README.md

   	```

 	Do not worry!
 Your .csv file should still have been generated - this error message has more to do with an internal change Twitter made to their API.

+## Creating Word Clouds
+There are many online tools that allow you to upload a text file and it will generate a word cloud.
+Our choice for this project is MonkeyLearn's WordCloud Generator.
+If you want to learn why we chose MonkeyLearn, you can read our explanation on this page: https://whotweetswhat.works/about-project/index.html

+If you would like to create a MonkeyLearn word cloud using your scraped Twitter data, follow the instructions below.

+### Step-by-Step Instructions
+1. Generate your .csv file of scraped Twitter data by following the instructions above for **Data Gathering**.

+2. Go to https://monkeylearn.com/word-cloud/ and click the "Upload text file" button on the top right corner.

+3. Locate and upload your .csv file of scraped Twitter data, and click "Generate cloud".

+4. You now have your word cloud!
+On the top bar, you can adjust the color, font, and the number of terms in your cloud (up to 100 terms).
+You can also sort the terms by **Relevance** or **Frequency** on the right bar.
+To better understand the differences between the two results, read our explanation here: https://whotweetswhat.works/about-project/index.html

+5. Once you are satisfied with the appearance of your word cloud, you can click the blue "Download" button on the top right corner.
+You can then download either a .svg or .png image file of your word cloud.
+You also have the option to download a .csv of the word cloud terms with three headers: **Word** (the generated term), **Count** (the total count of the term in the document uploaded), and **Relevance** (the relevance score for the term).